-Works with the ADR process to ensure appropriate actions are taken on all assets.
+Manages the ADR process to ensure appropriate actions are taken on all assets.

-Assists in developing the master inspection schedule and in monitoring shelf and service life to ensure disposition actions are initiated for all affected assets.
+Assists in the developing the master inspection schedule and in monitoring shelf and service life to ensure disposition actions are initiated for all affected assets.

-Follows-up on components required for munitions TCTO’s and follows up as required.
+Monitors components required for munitions TCTO’s and follows up as required.

-Scrutinizes the AWM and AWP actions affecting the serviceability of the stockpile.
+Monitors the AWM and AWP actions affecting the serviceability of the stockpile.

 Works necessary hours, to include stand-by duties, to support mission requirements during peacetime and combat contingencies.

 Performs other duties as assigned by the Munitions Superintendent.